-At the moment the Blood Service centres are open primarily for the donors who have booked an appointment:
+At the moment all donation sites are open primarily for the donors who have booked an appointment:

 We continue to care about the safety of blood donors even in exceptional circumstances.
 As such, we are changing some practices at blood donation sites as of 18 March 2020.